Last Updated on Sep 26, 2020 by Ray Roman

 Are you considering the purchase of a retro camper?
 These days you don’t have to buy an old camper to get that vintage look you’ve always wanted.
-There are travel trailer manufacturers that have designed and build campers that have the retro-styling but with modern features and construction.
+There are travel trailer manufacturers that have designed and built that have the retro-styling but with modern features and construction.
 Let’s take a look at the Top 10 Retro Campers that we think you’ll love.

 #1 Happier Camper HC1

 The Happier Camper is an all fiberglass modern camper with unique retro-styling.
 It offers an advanced modular interior system that lets you use pre-designed cubes to add functionality to the interior.
 The Happier Camper is geared towards the younger generation with its cool styling.
-You can easily stick a dirt bike, mountain bike and even a kayak inside.
+You can easily stick a dirt bike, mountain bike, and even a kayak inside.
 It can easily be towed with smaller SUVs and cars.

 There is a lot we like about the Happier Camper.
 We think the modular system lends itself well to just about any floor layout you might want.
+The look is reminiscent of the canned ham campers.
+If you want to upgrade from tent camping to glamping this one might be the one for you.

 #2 Riverside RV Retro

-Riverside Retro is by far our favorite retro camper.
-Not only does it have that beautiful vintage look it ahs just about everything you need for a fun adventure.
+Riverside Retro is by far our favorite retro trailer.
+Not only does it have that beautiful vintage RV camper look it ahs just about everything you need for a fun adventure.
 They make several models of this retro travel trailer and they all have the same beautiful vintage look.
 They are a bit more than typical campers but we think they are worth it if you are looking for that classic retro camper look.

 #3 Gulfstream Vintage Cruiser